ylhyra/ylhyra_content/not_data/content/explanations/Numbers/Money.md

 ''Kall'' (an alternative writing of "karl", meaning "man") is a sort of informal way to talk about an amount of money.
 It's similar to the American "bucks" or English "quid".

 *Það kostar fimm hundruð kall í strætó. = Það kostar fimm hundruð krónur í strætó.
 *Áttu nokkuð hundraðkall til að lána mér? = Áttu nokkuð hundrað krónur til að lána mér?
-F *Fimm þúsund kall er allt of mikið fyrir eina litla bók! = Fimm þúsund krónur er allt of mikið fyrir eina litla bók!
+*Fimm þúsund kall er allt of mikið fyrir eina litla bók! = Fimm þúsund krónur er allt of mikið fyrir eina litla bók!

 It's mostly used about amounts of money that are not that detailed.